octobercms/docs/backend-forms.md

 ------------- | -------------
 **field** | defines the other field name to source the value from.
 **type** | specifies the conversion type.
 Supported values are: url, file, slug, camel.
+**prefixInput** | optional, prefixes the converted value with the value found in the supplied input element using a CSS selector.

 The `preset` value can also be a string that refers to the **field** only, the `type` option will then default to **slug**.